 Welcome!
 I am an Assistant Professor of Political Science at Stetson University.
-My research and teaching interests encompass the global study of civil society, authoritarian regimes, and environmental politics, with a focus on the comparative and international politics of China and Russia.
+My research and teaching interests encompass the global study of civil society, authoritarian regimes, and environmental politics and policy, with a focus on the comparative and international politics and public policymaking of China and Russia.
 Previously, I was a 2018-2020 China Public Policy Postdoctoral Fellow at the Ash Center for Democratic Governance and Innovation at Harvard Kennedy School.
 My current book project examines environmental activism in Russia and China.
 The book explains the variation in how each state treats environmental groups by considering the opportunities and threats facing both sets of actors, as shaped by political structure, economic conditions, and historical legacies.
 Each empirical chapter then investigates the tactics that activists use in their attempts to influence environmental policymaking in China and Russia.
 It is informed by more than 13 months of fieldwork in both countries, including over 150 interviews with NGO leaders, journalists, researchers, and government officials.

 I received my Ph.D. in Government from Cornell University in 2018.
 In addition, I hold an MA from the Russian & East European Institute at Indiana University Bloomington and a BA in Government and Russian & East European Studies from Wesleyan University in Middletown, Connecticut.